FurkanGozukara/Stable-Diffusion/Tutorials/How-To-Use-Automatic1111-On-RunPod-With-SDXL.md

 ```

 ## General Resources About SDXL 0.9
+* Watch tutorial video to see all steps
 * Register Hugging Face and login if you don't have an account already
 * https://huggingface.co/join
 * https://huggingface.co/login